 Separately, a group of employees at Raven Software – a wholly owned Activision subsidiary – staged a walkout after management reportedly told 12 game testers that their contracts wouldn’t be made permanent.
 We reached out to Activision Blizzard on this and received the following response: “Activision Publishing is growing its overall investment in its development and operations resources.
 We are converting approximately 500 temporary workers to full-time employees in the coming months.
 Unfortunately, as part of this change, we also have notified 20 temporary workers across studios that their contracts would not be extended.”

-As of December 9, 2021, Activision Blizzard employees have begun launching a bid for unionisation, with the ABK Workers Alliance announcing new strike action and a supporting strike fund with a target of $1 million.
+In December, Activision Blizzard employees at Raven Software began a bid for unionisation, with the ABK Workers Alliance announcing new strike action and a supporting strike fund with a target of $1 million.
 “Today, the ABK Worker’s Alliance announces the initiation of its strike,” the group stated on Twitter.
 “We encourage our peers in the game industry to stand with us in creating lasting change.”